Audiologist & Speech-Language Pathologist (SLP) Schools

 When hearing is impacted, often language is, too—and vice versa—meaning audiologists and SLPs collaborate and refer to one another frequently.
 At the undergraduate level, aspiring audiologists and SLPs may even major in the same subject (e.g., speech and hearing sciences).
 The links extend to several stages of an audiologist or SLP’s career, from pooling scientific and academic research to holding the same public policy agendas.

 Differences remain, however.
 For example, nearly half of all speech-language pathologists work in education-affiliated settings, where they may work with students throughout a school district.
-But only one in ten audiologists work in educational settings, with the majority instead working in healthcare settings.
+However, only one in ten audiologists work in educational settings, with the majority instead working in healthcare settings.
 Further specialization in both fields leads to nuanced pockets of practice that further differentiate themselves.

 Audiologists may specialize in several different areas, including: